codacy/docs/docs/faq/code-analysis/how-long-does-it-take-for-my-repository-to-be-analyzed.md

 -   **Whether it's the initial analysis of your repository**

+    The initial analysis examines all files in the repository, while each subsequent commit triggers an analysis only on files changed in that commit.

+-   **Whether tool configurations have been updated**

+    Updates in tool configurations trigger a reanalysis on all files in the repository at the next commit and may therefore increase analysis times.

 -   **The size of your repository**

     To speed up the analysis, [ignore any files and directories](../../repositories-configure/ignoring-files.md) that aren't relevant to your project, such as generated code or any third-party libraries included in your repositories.